PostHog/hedgehog.vc/.github/ISSUE_TEMPLATE/pitch.md

 ---
-name: Pitch
+name: pitch
-about: Pitch your open source business to hedgehog.vc
+about: pitch an open source business to hedgehog.vc
 title: "[PITCH]"
 labels: pitch
 assignees: ''

 ---

+## company name
+include a link if you want

+## one liner
+keep it short

-## What are you trying to achieve?
+## what are you trying to achieve?
-*Whats the ambitious goal you're focussed on?
-Who are you building for?
-Why is this problem worth solving?*
+what's the ambitious goal you're focused on? who are you building for? why is this problem worth solving?

-## How are you doing so far?
+## how are you doing so far?
-*What have you built?
-Who's using it?
-Who's contributing?*
+what have you built?
+who's using it?
+who's contributing?

-## What are you doing next?
+## what are you doing next?
-*What do you have planned?
-What funding you do you need?
-What help do you need to do it*
+what do you have planned?
+what help do you need to do it? what funding you do you need?

+## anything else?
+feel free to attach a pitch deck but you really don't need one